Careto malware: How to remove Careto from Mac?

 Here is the list of file extensions that the Careto (Mask) virus is able to collect:

-Careto uses encryption to mask the data it sends back to its servers.
-The encryption is sufficiently sophisticated that it took Kaspersky weeks of work to uncover and unravel the data packets it absorbs from victims and transmits.
+It then uses sophisticated encryption to mask the data it sends back to its servers.
 Alarmingly, cybersecurity experts note that the “data-gathering capabilities exceed pretty much everything else we have seen to date.”

 How to remove the Careto virus?